GarfAbh/Master-Thesis/LOGBOOK.md

 # W6D1

 Correcting my first commit and working on the thesis.
 Waiting for data to do the next step for the testing.

+# Paused in the logbook

+As in the title i made a pause in the logbook cause there is nothing to add for the moment.

+I'm working on the industrie part puting my code in an operational part.
+Which means coding some server parts ...
+Testing but no research for the moment.
+I also continued to work on the thesis.

+I'll be back as soon as the research are interesting to be put there